Leptobarbus hoevenii: Economic Importance

 In Malaysia, it is a highly prized food fish, being one of the most expensive fish in the country, wild specimens can be sold for thousands of ringgit.
 Due to this they are overfished and are now rare in the wild, further increasing their value and local fishermen's incentive to catch it.
 Their soft meat and scales are considered a delicacy.

 Cultural History

 In Malaysia, the reason for its other common local name, translated to "The Sultan Fish" is attributed to the claim that the fish was a favorite among royal members and that palace workers would go to markets and call for any fishermen that had the Sultan's fish.
 By word of mouth, the fish was then referred as the Sultan's fish.

 Another version is that a particular Sultan loved eating the fish so much that he decreed that peasants were not allowed to eat the fish if they were to catch it, and that the fish was to be brought to the palace for the Sultan.

+In Thailand, it is called "Pla Ba" (ปลาบ้า; [plāː baː]; "rabid fish") because when eaten, the person who eats it will become intoxicated or may even die.
+This is because the fish store toxins in their bodies from poisonous fruits, such as thornapples (Datura metel) or Hydnocarpus anthelminticus, that they eat.